viamrobotics/docs/docs/components/sensor/_index.md

 {{% /alert %}}

-## Control your sensor with Viam's Software Development Kits
+## Control your sensor with Viam's client SDK libraries

 To get started using Viam's SDKs to connect to and control your robot, go to your robot's page on [the Viam app](https://app.viam.com), navigate to the **CODE SAMPLE** tab, select your preferred programming language, and copy the sample code generated.
 When executed, this sample code will create a connection to your robot as a client.